ethancinthemainframe/R-withlove/README.md

 How does obesity prevalence in the US during 2024 vary by age group and state?

 Research Motivation:
+Obesity is a major public health concern in the United States, associated with elevated risks of type 2 diabetes, cardiovascular disease, and numerous other chronic conditions.
+Understanding how obesity prevalence varies across states and demographic groups is critical for targeting public health interventions effectively.

 Data Source
 BRFSS 2024, CDC (Behavioral Risk Factor Surveillance System)